-Berklee in Valencia is the college’s first international campus, with a unique curriculum.
+Berklee's campus in Valencia, Spain is the college’s first international campus, with a unique curriculum.
 With the Valencia campus, the college offers a new way for musicians around the world to join the global music community—as performers, as practitioners, and as leaders.

 Master’s Degree Programs